zhaaaa7/react/notes/reduxNotes.md

 }
 ```

-2. reducer
-The reducer specifies how the next state is calculated based on the current state and the action being dispatched.

-3. filter and find the matched one
+2. filter and find the matched one
 ```javascript
 case 'TOGGLE_TODO':
       return state.map(todo => {